-As part of the New National Curriculum we will continue to teach English, Maths, Science, Computing, History, Geography, Religious Education, Design and Technology, Art, Music, Physical Education, and Modern Foreign Languages We organise the subjects into the following areas from the Early Years Curriculum.
-This allows us to make whole school curriculum plans and provision. - Literacy including Reading and writing - Mathematics - \Communication and language including Speaking and listening and Modern Foreign Languages - Understanding the world including Science, History, Geography and RE - \Physical development including PE, handwriting - \Personal, social and emotional development including a sense of self, relationships, social skills and behaviour • Expressive arts and design including art, music, dance, drama (role play) and design technology The starred (\) areas are the 'prime' areas for our Early Years children.
+As part of the updated National Curriculum we will continue to teach English, Maths, Science, Computing, History, Geography, Religious Education, Design and Technology, Art, Music, Physical Education, and Modern Foreign Languages We organise the subjects into the following areas from the Early Years Curriculum.
+This allows us to make whole school curriculum plans and provision.

+- English including phonics, reading, writing, spelling grammar and punctuation - Mathematics - Communication and language including Speaking and listening and Modern Foreign Languages - Understanding the world including Science, History, Geography, Computing and RE - Physical development including PE, handwriting - Personal, social and emotional development including a sense of self, relationships, social skills and behaviour - Expressive arts and design including art, music, dance, drama (role play) and design technology

+The starred () areas are the 'prime' areas for our Early Years children.

+Read Write Inc.

+English

-English We introduced Read Write Inc, a synthetic Phonics scheme, in September 2015, and it has had a very positive impact with our children.
+We introduced Read Write Inc, a synthetic Phonics scheme, in September 2015, and it has had a very positive impact with our children.
 We use Read Write Inc with our pupils in Nursery, Reception, Year One and Year Two.
-When our Year Two children are ready they will join our Key Stage 2 children using the follow on scheme, Literacy and Language , as part of their English lessons.
+When our Year Two children are ready they will join our Key Stage 2 children using the follow on scheme, Literacy and Language, as part of their English lessons.

 "The Read Write Inc. programmes combine into a complete literacy programme rooted in the new national curriculum.
 They are designed to stimulate and challenge children's thinking and create enthusiastic, life-long readers and writers."

 As part of the Read Write Inc programme the children will read Read Write Inc books in school appropriate to their phonological understanding.

 Alongside the reading books for Read Write Inc used in school, the children will have a home reading book to practice and consolidate their skills.
-They are free to change these books as regularly as they wish from a pre-determined colour coded box.
+They are free to change these books as regularly as they wish from a pre-determined colour coded boxes.
+They may even chose to bring the same book home more than once, which will help to build their confidence.

 The children who are working on the Literacy and Language scheme will have reading books that they will read at home and school from the appropriate colour coded box.

 Read Write Inc (RWI) has the character called 'Fred' who helps children break words into phonemes (sounds) by 'Fred Talking'.

-Handwriting, Spelling, Grammar and Punctuation Our children will follow the 'Penpals' handwriting scheme which is similar to the Nelson handwriting scheme.
-Both of these schemes develop fluent and legible handwriting.
-Penpals and Nelson are the handwriting schemes agreed by the Alnwick Partnership of schools to ensure consistency in handwriting throughout the partnership.
+Handwriting, Spelling, Grammar and Punctuation

+This year we are beginning to follow the Nelson handwriting scheme to develop fluent and legible handwriting.
+Nelson is one of the handwriting schemes agreed by the Alnwick Partnership of schools to ensure consistency in handwriting throughout the partnership.
+The Read Write Inc phonics scheme also focuses on the correct letter formation as each phoneme (sound) is introduced.

+abcde fghijk Imnop qrstu vwxyz

 We also follow the Read Write Inc spelling programme using the same strategies children develop in Read Write Inc. phonics programme.

+From reception once children are familiar with the first set of sounds, and throughout school children will be given spellings to learn regularly.

-Children in Year 2 now need to take a Grammar and Punctuation assessment along with Spelling, and so there is an increased focus on grammar and punctuation throughout the curriculum along with some aspects being taught discretely.
+Children in Year 2 now take a Grammar and Punctuation assessment along with Spelling, which is linked to their assessments in writing.
+There is real focus on grammar and punctuation throughout the curriculum along with some aspects being taught discretely.

+Mathematics

-Mathematics The New Curriculum increases mathematical expectations and focuses more strongly on number and calculating from an early age.
+The New Curriculum increases mathematical expectations and focuses more strongly on number and calculating from an early age.